datakaveri/ogc-resource-server/README.md

 # Explanation
 ## Understanding OGC Resource Server
-- The section available [here](./docs/Solution_Architecture.md) explains the components/services used in implementing the OGC Resource Server
+- The section available [here](./docs/Solution_Architecture.md) explains the components used in implementing the OGC Resource Server
+- The section available [here](./docs/Explanation.md) provides an extensive explanation of the various API services exposed by the OGC Resource Server

 # How To Guide
 ## Setup and Installation